Chapter 33:

 Papa crossed the room and opened the old storage cabinet near the wall.
 He pulled out a battered hard drive case I hadn’t seen in years and checked the label.

 ‘What are they?’
-I asked, my voice small now.
+I asked with a small voice.

 Mama was already on her phone.
 She had stopped crying already.
 She spoke sweetly to me but I could see her being slowly eaten by the spirit of rage.
 She texted furiously.